Monthly Archives: August 2020

 We’re happy to answer those questions with our HVAC load calculator, which is available to use for free on our website.
 Depending on the level of humidity you get in your neck of the woods as well as the temperature, your HVAC load may be higher or lower.

 Going too small is rarely a good idea, as your cooling unit may suck up excess humidity, which can leave your skin dry, not to mention your nasal passages as well.
 The unit also can’t reach the temperature you want your home to be, so it will struggle all day and night.
-This can shorten the lifespan of the u
+This can shorten the lifespan of the unit

 It’s the middle of summer, and lately, you’re spending more time at your summer home than your primary residence.
 The only problem is that it’s been a very hot summer, and your current air conditioning system is not equipped to handle it.
 Sure, you could always escape to the nearby beach or lake, but that doesn’t help when it comes to sleeping soundly at night.